-MAINS ON LAMP (P) GREEN indicates that power is being supplied to the control unit.
+MAINS ON LAMP (P)

+GREEN indicates that power is being supplied to the control unit.
 When the optional standby battery is fitted loss of mains supply will result in the GREEN Mains ON Lamp changing to RED.

+GAS ALARM

-GAS ALARM will be indicated by a red LED and display channel changing to a red background with text indicationg the alarm status.
+Will be indicated by a red LED and display channel changing to a red background with text indicating the alarm status.
 Fault conditions are indicated by amber displays.

+SOUNDER

-SOUNDER initiated in the presence of a fault or gas alarm condition.
+Initiated in the presence of a fault or gas alarm condition.

+TEST

-TEST when pressed for 15 seconds alarm indicactions are activated.
+When pressed for 15 seconds alarm indicactions are activated.
 If pressed for a further 15 seconds alarm relays will change state.

+RESET

-RESET used to mute the sounder and reset alarms, gas alarms cannot be reset until the gas concentration has decreased below the set alarm level.
+Used to mute the sounder and reset alarms, gas alarms cannot be reset until the gas concentration has decreased below the set alarm level.

-ALARM RELAY INHIBIT Pressing the reset pad for 15 seconds will inhibit the alarm relays which is indicated by the inhibit LED coming on.
-To remove the inhibit press the reset pad for 15 seconds, the fault light will turn off.
+ALARM RELAY INHIBIT

+Pressing the reset pad for 15 seconds will inhibit the alarm relays which is indicated by one or more of the following indications depending upon the model build.